tiprankstipranks

 Accounting & Financial Operations - Risk 3

-Impairment in the carrying value of long-lived assets and goodwill could negatively affect our operating results.
+Impairment of the carrying value of long-lived assets including goodwill could negatively affect our operating results.

-We evaluate our property and equipment and finite-lived intangible assets for impairment whenever changes in circumstances indicate that the carrying amount of an asset group may not be recoverable.
+We evaluate our property and equipment and identifiable intangible assets for impairment whenever changes in circumstances indicate that the carrying amount of an asset group may not be recoverable.
 Should the review indicate that the carrying value is not fully recoverable, the amount of the impairment loss is determined by comparing the carrying value to the estimated fair value.
-We assess recoverability based on undiscounted future net cash flows, which requires us to make judgments regarding long-term forecasts which are uncertain and require various assumptions.
-If changes in these assumptions occur, our expectations regarding future net cash flows may change such that a material impairment could result.
-For the year ended December 31, 2020, we recognized an impairment charge of $50.2 million related to property and equipment and identified intangible assets.
-There was no impairment of property and equipment and finite-lived intangible assets during the year ended December 31, 2019.
-For the year ended December 31, 2018, we recognized an impairment charge of $73.5 million related to identifiable intangible assets.
-There was no impairment related to property and equipment in 2018.
 See "Note 2.
-Summary of Significant Accounting Policies", "Note 6.
-Property and Equipment" and "Note 7.
-Goodwill and Identifiable Intangibles" of our consolidated financial statements for further information related to these charges.
-An assessment of potential goodwill impairment indicators is performed annually or when there is an indication an impairment may have occurred.
-If a goodwill impairment trigger is indicated, we perform a quantitative test whereby we compare the carrying value of the reporting unit's net assets (including allocated goodwill) to the fair value of the reporting unit.
+Summary of Significant Accounting Policies," "Note 7.
+Property and Equipment" and "Note 8.
+Goodwill and Identifiable Intangibles" of our consolidated financial statements for further information.
+An assessment of potential goodwill impairment indicators is performed annually or whenever there is a triggering event that indicates an impairment loss may have been incurred.
+Under accounting principles generally accepted in the United States ("GAAP"), if we identify a potential triggering event, we assess whether it is more likely than not that the fair value of a reporting unit exceeds the related carrying amount.
+If it is deemed that the fair value likely does not exceed the carrying value, we are required to perform a quantitative impairment test to determine the amount of any impairment loss to record.
 Determining the fair value of a reporting unit requires the use of estimates, assumptions and judgment.
-No impairment charge was recorded for the year ended December 31, 2020.
-For the year ended December 31, 2019, we recognized an impairment charge of $7.9 million for our tracer diagnostic services reporting unit.
-For the year ended December 31, 2018, we recognized an impairment charge of $154.0 million for two reporting units, fracturing systems and well construction of $122.1 million and tracer diagnostic services of $31.9 million.
 See "Note 2.
-Summary of Significant Accounting Policies" and "Note 7.
-Goodwill and Identifiable Intangibles" of our consolidated financial statements for further information related to these charges.
-We are unable to predict whether further impairments of one or more of our long-lived assets or investments may occur in the future.
-A determination that goodwill, a long-lived asset, or other investments are impaired would result in additional non-cash charges that could materially adversely affect our business, financial condition and results of operations.
+Summary of Significant Accounting Policies" and "Note 8.
+Goodwill and Identifiable Intangibles" of our consolidated financial statements for further information.
+We are unable to predict whether impairments of one or more of our long-lived assets or investments may occur in the future.
+Such an impairment would result in non-cash charges and may indicate that conditions exist which could otherwise materially adversely affect our business, financial condition and results of operations.

 Debt & Financing - Risk 1